apanurk/shopbridge/README.md

 # shopbridege
 ShopBridge is shopping cart system.
-It two kind of users, admin and customer user.
+It has two kinds of users, admin and customer user.
 Admin user-  Admin can view the list of customer users.
-Customers, Stocks, Orders tabs are visibly for admin log in only.
+Customers, Stocks, Orders tabs are visible for admin login only.
 Admin can add the product in inventory by ordering a list of specific quantity of the products.
 Admin can modify the given order.
 Admin can delete the given oder.
-Admin can monitor availability of stock, if the quantity is below 40 units it will indicated in red.
-Customer user- User can can do registration and log in to the application.
-On log in user can add items to shopping cart, remove items and checkout.
+Admin can monitor availability of stock, if the quantity is below 40 units it will be indicated in red.
+Customer user- User can can do registration and login to the application.
+On log in user can filter items category wise and add items to shopping cart, remove items and checkout.

 # Development server